By Dana Kim, Crypto Markets Analyst

 -

-Shift Toward Interdisciplinary Learning: Leading experts like Sarah Brown at MIT predict that cryptocurrency education will reshape not only business courses but also fields like law, economics, and information technology, effectively creating a comprehensive understanding of the digital asset landscape.
+Shift Toward Interdisciplinary Learning: Leading experts like Sarah Brown at MIT predict that cryptocurrency education will reshape not only business courses but also fields like law, economics, and information technology, effectively creating a new workforce that’s well-versed in both blockchain technology and its applications in diverse sectors.

 FAQ